Can you get Mounjaro on the NHS for weight loss?

 Key takeaways

-• Mounjaro, a dual-action medication, is the most effective weight loss treatment currently available, helping patients lose an average of 20.9% body weight through reduced appetite, decreased cravings and improved fat breakdown.
+- Mounjaro, a dual-action GLP-1 and GIP agonist, is one of the most effective weight loss treatments, helping users lose an average of 20.9% of body weight by reducing appetite, curbing cravings, and promoting fat loss.

 Modern treatments, such as Mounjaro, have revolutionised the way we manage weight loss.
 For those who feel like they’ve tried every fad diet, with little success, these medications can offer renewed hope.